felipejoribeiro/my-dev-environment/README.md

 Them we can install the **sudo** program.
 With pacman by running the `pacman -S sudo` command.
 And after that you can edit the sudo configurations with the command `visudo`.
 Than search for the line `# %wheel ALL=(ALL) ALL` and uncomment it (line 82).
 That will give privileges to your new born user, as it is in the wheel group.

 #### Installing the bootloader
-Then BIOS checks the Master Boot Record (MBR), which is a 512 byte section located first on the Hard Drive.
+The BIOS checks the Master Boot Record (MBR), which is a 512 byte section located first on the Hard Drive.
 It looks for a bootloader (like GRUB).
 The hard drive's partition tables are also located here.
 If you remember, we created a partition for the EFI with this exact size.
 We will install the bootloader there now.
 For installing the grub program you must run the `pacman -S grub` command.
 As we will manage EFI bios, we must install other programs: `pacman -S efibootmgr dosfstools os-prober mtools`.
 After that we must make our EFI directory and our boot directory.
 For that we use the commands `mkdir /boot/EFI` to create the directory and `mount /dev/sda1 /boot/EFI` to mount the EFI partition to the newborn directory.